gipi/pov-project/docs/source/index.rst

 position and velocity but we don't like this solution since need to have a magnet hanging on the bike itself.

-Possible candidate is the ADXL193, that is a single axis accelerometer.
+In our solution we used the IC named ``MMA3202KEG``, that has two axis with 100g and 50g of resolution.
+It's a linear accelerometer.

 Let :math:`\omega` be the angular velocity of the wheel, and :math:`R` the external radius of the wheel and :math:`r` the distance from the center of